microsoft/onnxruntime/docs/tutorials/on-device-training/ios-app.md

 Now, create a new group in the project and name it `artifacts`.
 Drag and drop the artifacts generated in the previous section into the `artifacts` group.
 Make sure to select `Create folder references` and `Copy items if needed` options.
 This will add the artifacts to the project.

-Next, create a new group in the project and name it `recrodings`.
+Next, create a new group in the project and name it `recordings`.
 This group will contain the audio recordings that will be used for training.
 You can generate the recordings by running the [`recording_gen.py`](https://github.com/microsoft/onnxruntime-training-examples/blob/master/on_device_training/mobile/ios/recording_gen.py) script at the root of the project.
 Alternatively, you can also any other recordings of length 10 seconds in .wav format.
 The project structure should look like this:

 ![Xcode Project Structure](../../../images/iOS_speaker_identification_screenshot_3.png)